ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 # Basic operations

 ## 1. Exploratory methods
-There are a wide range of exploratory methods we can use in order to take a first look at our data.
-We can display our DataFrame's shape, columns and first 10 entries for the `realSum` column:
+We can use a wide range of exploratory methods to take a first look at our data.
+We can display our DataFrame's shape, columns and first ten entries for the `realSum` column:

 ##### **Code**
 ```Python